paulden/albot-pennyfred/README.md

 For instance, we would have a GET request every 15 minutes to check if there are upcoming task to remind and, if so, remind user of this.
 This approach was deemed less flexible and secure than using Buffer, hence the current implementation

-TODO in this part:
+**Possible improvements in this part:**
-- Parse task in content of the message
-- Parse time in content of the message
+- Improve parsing of message (currently using datefinder which is not optimal)

 #### Help you when you plan to move